 GitHub has native apps for mobile (iOS and Android), Windows and Mac, which make code deployment easier and faster.

-Pro Integrations and plugins
+Pro Lots of integrations and plugins

 It integrates well with a lot of other tools, including other products from the Atlassian suite.
 Plus there are a ton of plugins, including charting tools, screen capture, etc.

 Jira offers amazingly powerful reporting tools like activity stream, different graphs of opened and closed issues over time etc...

 Jira is developed and maintained by Atlassian, which is not an unknown venture, especially for developers.
 Atlassian has a great number of other products used by million of users worldwide, including BitBucket, HipChat, Confluence and Stash.

 Each of these products have hundreds of thousands of users who use them daily and this has allowed Atlassian to garner a lot of goodwill from the dev community.

 Unfortunately, compared to some other competitors, GitHub offers closed repositories only for premium users, and the price is not cheap at all.

 Con Issues are not systematically linked to a specific release